jintaoyugithub/Shift/README.md

 Make sure you are using `float` or `int32_t` which means each variable should occupy the same amount of memory. `double` is not allowed, same as `int16_t`, `bool` etc.

 **Note**: why float?
 Cause bgfx force you to use float as the standard variable type of a uniform.

+7. Framerate issues

+I'm not sure why the frame rate in this project changes with the display's maximum refresh rate.
+For example, with a 60Hz monitor, the frame rate is capped at 60, but when I switch to a 140Hz monitor, it reaches 140.
+Disabling V-Sync in the NVIDIA control panel under 3D settings unlocks the frame rate limit.